Weasyl/weasyl/docker/README.rst

 beyond the ``Dockerfile`` are specified in the parent directory in ``docker-compose.yml``, ``docker-compose-build.yml``, or ``_wzl/wzl.py``.

+Services are denoted with a *(service)* suffix, which are the images that ``docker-compose`` manages by bringing containers up and down as necessary.

 ``weasyl-base``
   The base image on which all other ``weasyl-*`` images are built.
 This is basically just `Ubuntu Xenial <http://releases.ubuntu.com/16.04/>`_ with a